 Education starts from day one and continues throughout the working life of a patent attorney.
 Most trainees aim to become dual-qualified – in the UK (as a Chartered Patent Attorney) and in Europe (as a European Patent Attorney).
 Firstly, trainees must understand and learn about patent law in preparation for the UK Foundation Examinations (or one of the equivalent university-based courses) and the European Pre-Examination.
 Secondly, they must learn how to apply both the law and the practical skills that they have learnt during their employment, such as drafting and prosecuting patent applications and opposing European patents, in readiness for the UK Final Examinations and the European Qualifying Examination (EQE).

 All employers provide some level of training, but patent trainees cannot expect to encounter every obscure situation in their day-to-day work.
 To help fill these gaps, the Informals Committee organises lectures to help guide trainees through the maze of e.g. the UK Patents Act, the Patent Cooperation Treaty, the European Patent Convention and the case law.
-All of the Informals’ lectures are broadcast as webinars and are recorded.
+All of the Informals’ lectures are broadcast as webinars and are recorded, which are later accessible as a video-on-demand service (to watch these, you’ll need a CIPA membership).
+In the past the lectures were held in person, though since 2020 they have been held online only.
+If the lectures do return to having an in person option, a hybrid option will remain available.
 This means that trainees who are not based in London, or who cannot attend lectures when they happen, are still able to benefit from the lectures.

 With the assistance of other CIPA members, the Informals Committee also arranges tutorials which are usually focused on the UK Final Examinations and the EQE.
 Both recently qualified patent attorneys and patent attorneys of longer standing tutor small groups of trainees who are attempting past papers.
 In recent years, the Informals Committee has also organised mentoring for trainees who have struggled on previous attempts to pass the UK Final Examinations.
 This involves one-to-one coaching and review of past papers to hone examination technique.